 Promissory Notes.
 The promissory notes with respect to the 2019 Plan, or the 2019 Promissory Notes are full recourse, repayable within a period of time determined by the Plan Administrator, which should not exceed five years (subject to certain early repayment events), and bear interest at the interest rate determined by the Plan Administrator but not less than the interest rate necessary to avoid the imputation of interest under United States Internal Revenue Code of 1986, as amended or other applicable tax law.
 Certain plan participants previously purchased our shares with such promissory notes.
-The current amount outstanding under these notes (which is also the largest aggregate amount outstanding since the first issuance of the promissory notes) was US\$1.8 million immediately.
+The largest aggregate amount outstanding since the first issuance of the promissory notes was US\$7.0 million.
+All amounts outstanding under the promissory notes have been settled.